-Liferafts and rescue boats Annex 2B 2C 2D 2E Inflatable Coastal liferaft for 100% complement and a non-SOLAS Rescue Boat (R1) D/B ≥2 ōm NA NA Inflatable Coastal liferaft for 100% complement D <25 m <25 m ≥15 m NA NA Inflatable Coastal liferaft for 100% complement (R2) D NA <15 m NA NA
+Liferafts and rescue boats Annex 2B 2C 2D 2E As required by sections 33 to 35 of Marine Order 25 (Equipment - life-saving) 2014 (R1) D/B ≥25 m NA NA Inflatable Coastal liferaft for 100% complement D <25 m <25 m ≥15 m NA NA Inflatable Coastal liferaft for 100% complement (R2) D NA <15 m NA NA

 (R1) - On vessels continuously engaged on voyages in operational areas with a monthly mean water temperature of 15°C or less, an anti-exposure suit of an appropriate size shall be provided for every person assigned to crew the rescue boat.
+For the requirements in Marine Order 25, a lifeboat must be a SOLAS life boat, a rescue boat must be a non-SOLAS rescue boat and a liferaft must be an inflatable coastal liferaft.